Granger515/surfs_up/README.md

 The results of the two parts of the data request are as follows:

 ###Part One
-Data filtering and organizatin was achieved as requested.
+Data filtering and organization was achieved as requested.

 The followong displays the summary statistics of the first part of the analysis.